 More Case studies with ACB® Beams

-ArcelorMittal Steel Centre in Flémalle: an example for sustainable construction with steel
+ArcelorMittal Steel Centre in Flémalle: An example of sustainable construction with steel

 With its continuous commitment to sustainable development, ArcelorMittal wanted to set an example by creating a green office building: the company's Steel Centre in Flemalle (Liège) uses existing steel systems and solutions to reduce consumption of natural resources and energy, in particular fossil fuels.